mykelalvis/FT/Traveller/WORKING/Mongoose/Mongoose Traveller Core V2.md

 damage is ignored.

 Grenades
-Aerosol: Aerosol: Aerosol grenades create a fine mist six metres in radius that diffusess lasers but does not block normal vision.
+Aerosol: Aerosol: Aerosol grenades create a fine mist six meters in radius that diffusess lasers but does not block normal vision.
 Any laser attack made through the mist has its damage reduced by 10.
 Laser communications through the mist are completely blocked.
 The mist